 High-risk (risk level III) sex offenders

 There are two high-risk to re-offend sex offenders registered.

 Moderate-risk (risk level II) sex offenders

-There are eight moderate-risk to re-offend sex offenders registered in Bellevue.
+There are nine moderate-risk to re-offend sex offenders registered in Bellevue.
 Additional information on moderate-risk sex offenders may be obtained from the King County Sheriff's Office.

 Homeless sex offenders